The city of Vientiane, capital of Laos, our travel tips.

 How to get to and around Vientiane?

 To get to Vientiane, you can choose to travel in bus.
 You have two different routes available.
 Either you can leave by bus from Luang Prabang.
 The journey takes 11 hours, from Bolaven Plateau with a 10.30am journey.
 You can choose the same route for your return.
 The buses run day and night and are quite comfortable even for sleeping.

-Once in the city of Vientiane, which is of human size, you can carry out all your travels and activities on foot.
+Once you're in Vientiane, which is a city on a human scale, you can take care of all your travel needs. activities on foot.
 However, the most common and typically Asian means of travel is the Tuk Tuk.
 The prices will seem quite high but this is a country where you will have to negotiate constantly!

 The final, more traditional and equally common means of travel in Laos is the bus.